bbauska/Coursera-Bootstrap/README.md

 npm start
 ```

--   Now, whenever you make any changes to *styles.scss* file, it will
+-   Now, whenever you make any changes to <i>styles.scss</i> file, it will
     automatically be compiled to the corresponding css file.

 -   Do a Git Commit with the message "NPM Scripts Part 1".